benders5e/benders5e/phb/classes/waterbender.md

 <div class="formCard water">
     <h4>Jet</h4>
     <p style="font-style: italic;">Cost: 2 chi</p>
     <p>When you use this form, you send a pressurized jet of water at a creature within range.
-On a hit, you deal an amount of damage equal to twice your bending die.
-You also roll a waterbending check (using your waterbending modifier) opposed by the target's Strength (Athletics) or Dexterity (Acrobatics).
+On a hit, you roll your bending die twice for damage and can attempt to knock your target prone.
+Roll a waterbending check (using your waterbending modifier) opposed by the target's Strength (Athletics) or Dexterity (Acrobatics).
 If the target fails, it is knocked prone.</p>
     <p>The damage increases by an additional die for each extra chi you spend.</p>
 </div>